 All staff will receive guidance on risk assessment as part of their induction.
 This will be refreshed on an annual basis.
-Risk assessment training will be provided on specific areas where identified by the Head of Department.
+Risk assessment training will be provided on specific areas where identified by the Deputy Head and Bursar.

 A template risk assessment form is included at Appendix 1 to this guidance.
 The school adopts the CLEAPSS Advisory Service model risk assessments for lessons in Science and Design & Technology.